ibm-cloud-docs/EventStreams/messagehub104.md

 <dt>cleanup.policy</dt>
 <dd>Set to <code>delete</code> (default), <code>compact</code> or <code>delete,compact</code></dd>
 <dt>retention.ms</dt>
-<dd>The default is 24 hours.
+<dd>The default period of time is 24 hours.
 The minimum is 1 hour and the maximum is
 30 days.
 Specify as multiples of hours.

 <p>**Note:**